moon0326/Kohana-Route-Extended/readme.md

 });
 ```

-If one of the filters returns **false**, the request stops immediately and 404 not found response object will be throwed.
+If one of the filters returns **false**, the request stops immediately and throws 404 not found response object.

 #####Prefixing a group of routes